 For more information, review the Certificate of Insurance or call your HMO.

 If you have questions or concerns about specific covered services, call the HMO in which you are enrolled directly.
-Visit "2017 Insured HMOs" for information HMO contact information.
+Visit "2018 Insured HMOs" for HMO contact information.

-In general, as a participant in an HMO, your PCP provides and coordinates all of your in-network care.
+In general, when you are a participant in an HMO, your PCP provides and coordinates all of your in-network care.
 In most cases, if you need to visit a specialist, your PCP will refer you to in-network specialists and facilities.
 Consult your PCP whenever you have questions about your health.

 Many HMOs will require each covered family member to select a PCP.
-You will find PCPs listed in the HMO's provider directory, which are listed under "2017 Insured HMOs."
+You will find PCPs listed in the provider directories of the HMOs, which are listed under "2018 Insured HMOs."
 Generally, if you do not choose a PCP, one will be selected for you until you select one.

-When you need a specialist, most HMOs will require you to obtain a referral from your HMO or the services will not be covered.
+When you need a specialist, most HMOs will require you to obtain a referral from your HMO, or the services will not be covered.
 With most HMOs, your PCP is responsible for providing these specialist referrals.
-Certain services may require both a referral from your PCP and pre-certification from your HMO.
-Your PCP may help to coordinate any required authorizations.
+Certain services may require both a referral from your PCP and precertification from your HMO.
+Your PCP may help coordinate any required authorizations.